 After all, your decision to team up with an agency is an investment — an investment in people.
 It shouldn’t depreciate over time.

 I recently posed that same question to our experienced Client Management team.
-Here’s what they had to say:
+Here's some of the feedback I pulled together.

 Align teams to the bigger picture

 Take time to get to know a little about the agency people on your team — not just the senior members.
 Create a true team dynamic by involving (when feasible) all the individuals that contribute to your business.

 Nothing motivates people more than to feel they are part of something bigger than the individual tasks they manage.